Asbadsito/internal-services-operational-pipeline/README.md

 ![Azure PostgreSQL Database Terminal](azure-infrastructure/images/azure_postgres2.png)

-### 4. Automated Data Transformation & Cleansing Layer (ELT Pattern)
+### 4. Automated Data Transformation & Cleansing Layer
-Rather than relying on manual desktop tools like Excel or external SQL editors to clean the data after ingestion, the pipeline utilizes a true cloud-native ELT (Extract, Load, Transform) approach.
+Rather than relying on manual desktop tools like Excel or external SQL editors to clean the data after ingestion, the pipeline utilizes a true cloud-native ELT approach.

 A Data Factory **Script Activity** is sequenced to trigger automatically the exact second both copy routines successfully complete.
 This step executes a serverless SQL transformation script directly inside the database engine, cleaning raw fields and generating high-performance analytical database views (`v_clean_employees` and `v_compliance_ticket_metrics`) on the fly.
 Now the DATA INSIDE the cloud database will store the CLEANED data in form of views.